Grizvold/RedisCrudService/README.md

 # Redis CRUD REST API Service

 ## Introduction
 This project is a simple Java-based REST API microservice that performs CRUD operations on a Redis database.
 It has been containerized with Docker and is orchestrated via Kubernetes.
-It was designed and created as part of an interview process for Shield.

 ## Tech Stack
 - Language: Java 17